Justin-Ahn/data_framework/README.md

   {Yesterday once more: <Christian, Bogdan>}
 }
 ```
-This means <Justin, Tianyu, anonymous 214 TA> likes the song Love the way you lie,
+This means <Justin, Tianyu, anonymous 214 TA> like the song Love the way you lie,
-           <Justin, Tianyu> likes the song Sing for the moment and
+           <Justin, Tianyu> like the song Sing for the moment and
-           <Christian, Bogdan> likes the song Yesterday once more.
+           <Christian, Bogdan> like the song Yesterday once more.

 From this representation of ownership (the song owns its likers), we can
-tell that Love the way you lie is more closely related to Sing for the moment instead of Yesterday once more
+tell that "Love the way you lie" is closely related to "Sing for the moment", while "Yesterday once more" is not related either songs
-because Love the way you lie and Sing for the moment have similar group of people liking it, i.e. <Justin, Tianyu>.
+because "Love the way you lie" and "Sing for the moment" have a group of people liking both. <Justin, Tianyu>, whil

 Based on the ownership relationships, this framework quantifies the
-relationship strength among the members of category 1(i.e. the songs) and produce the
+relationship strength among the members of category 1(i.e. the songs) and produces the
 following form of relationship:
 ```
              Love the way you lie